CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 ### The Account Used

-In most instances of using Exchange/O365 as a endpoint a Global Admin account is the widest and easist way to provide CloudM Migrate access to everything it needs.
-However that account is not always availble to use.
-Here are the best alternatives:
+In O365 the Global Admin account is the needed to provide CloudM Migrate access to everything it needs.
+Once the Global Admin account is used to create the SaaS application it can be removed from CloudM Migrate.

-For O365:

-- Global Admin Account

-For On-Premises Exchange

-- Global Admin
-- A Exchange Admin with <a href="https://support.microsoft.com/en-us/office/allow-someone-else-to-manage-your-mail-and-calendar-41c40c04-3bd1-4d22-963a-28eafec25926">delegate access</a> to all accounts in scope of the migration
-- An regular Account with <a href="https://support.microsoft.com/en-us/office/allow-someone-else-to-manage-your-mail-and-calendar-41c40c04-3bd1-4d22-963a-28eafec25926">delegate access</a> to all accounts in scope of the migration

-For Hosted Exchange:

-- An regular account with <a href="https://support.microsoft.com/en-us/office/allow-someone-else-to-manage-your-mail-and-calendar-41c40c04-3bd1-4d22-963a-28eafec25926">delegate access</a> to all accounts in scope of the migration

-#### Global Admin Account
-{: .no_toc }

 ### The O365 Tenant ID